-Prerequisite: Successful completion of MUS 23A-D or equivalent CSU, UC, Associate Degree Applicable
+Prerequisite: MUS 23A-D or equivalent CSU, UC, Associate Degree Applicable

 MUS 61A-D ACCOMPANYING (Piano)

 This course involves the study and performance of piano accompaniment for instrumentalists, vocalists, and ensembles.
 Participation in rehearsals, recitals, juries, and concerts is required.